Last Updated on 16th May 2026 by peppe8o

 What is ZoneMinder

-It provides a complete surveillance solution allowing to use of any CCTV or security cameras for advanced management like analysis, recording and monitoring.
+It provides a complete surveillance solution allowing the use of any CCTV or security cameras for advanced management like analysis, recording and monitoring.

 It includes different access alternatives like the main web page, where you can fully configure your installation, as well as the Google Play app (for Android) and iOS app (for iPhone).

-The ZoneMinder source is also available on GitHub for contributions and issues raising.
+The ZoneMinder source is also available on GitHub for contributions and issue raising.

 What We Need